CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 ---

-# `class Tile implements WorldEntity`
+# `class Tile`

 ### Responsibilities
+* describes how a tile will appear and behave on the map
+  * texture: what the tile looks like (i.e. grass, road, water, etc.) – could be path to image file
+  * isCollidable: boolean, can other entities collide with this tile
+* has dict for metadata specific to certain tiles
   * spawn_point: boolean, is this a spawn point for the enemies
-* collides: boolean, can other entities collide with this tile
-* texture: what the tile looks like (i.e. grass, road, water, etc.) – could be path to image file

 ### Collaborators
 World, Map

 ---

+# `class TileEntity implements WorldEntity`

+### Responsibilities
+* WorldEntity representing map Tiles in-game.

+### Collaborators
+World

+---

 # `class Map`

 ### Responsibilities
+* `tiles`: `Tile` objects used in this `Map`
-* Tiles_layout: Attribute, 2d array of tiles
+* `layout`: Attribute, 2d array of tiles

 ### Collaborators